910629/Javascript---Passenger-Counter/README.md

 # **Javascript - Passenger-Counter**

-Jarache Khunyeli first ever Javascript project written in Javascript, HTML and CSS.
+Jarache Khunyeli's first ever Javascript project written in Javascript, HTML and CSS.
 It is a tool that can be used to calculate the total number of people who entered a train/bus/plane station or even the number of passengers who boarded/disembarked the train/bus/plane.

 ## Availability